kaisenlinux/manpages-dev/category/Analysis/tree.md

               Sort the output by type instead of name.
 Possible values are: ctime (-c), mtime (-t), size, or version (-v).

 GRAPHICS OPTIONS
        -i     Makes tree not print the indentation lines, useful when used in conjunction with the -f option.
-Also removes as much whitespace as possible when used with the -J or -x options.
+Also removes as much whitespace as possible when used with the -J or -x op‐ tions.

        -A     Turn on ANSI line graphics hack when printing the indentation lines.